 Registration for swim lessons is always open and offered year-round.

-Beginning June 1, 2017, the Y will launch a new swim lesson curriculum.
-The new program is designed to build both swimming skills and confidence, and it lets students progress through the lessons at their own pace – based on their own abilities.
-The new swim curriculum is being launched by YMCAs across the country as a dynamic way to progress through each stage of swimming – from water discovery, to water safety, to stroke development for competitive swimming and healthy living.
+The YMCA just launched a new swim curriculum!
+Each student will progress through each stage of swimming – from water discovery, to water safety, to stroke development.
 As swimmers master each skill, they are empowered to move up through the stages, each time challenging themselves and learning something new.
-The result: Greater safety, more confidence, and a lifelong love of the exercise and sport of swimming.
+The result?
+Greater safety, more confidence and a lifelong love of the sport of swimming.

 How it works